 Some incredible resources for writing REU applications can be listed as follows: Lena Ji (includes some writing samples from successful applications that I found to be very useful and influential for the style of writing), MAPS at UVA (I discovered this more recently, but it includes advice from past REU students and more resources), and many more can be found on Google (though these are the ones I found most helpful).

 Not getting an REU isn't the end of the world as a freshman.
-Applying this early shows a lot of initiative, and if anything, it is an opportunity to provide graduate school application writing experience.
+Applying this early shows a lot of initiative, and if anything, it is an opportunity to gain graduate school application writing experience.
 Remaining productive over the summer is very important in math, so doing independent reading, attending summer courses, doing an independent research course, and directed reading are all very productive.
 In fact I plan on doing independent reading over the summer anyway to supplement my REU and prepare for my courses next semester.
 One program that is mentioned on the websites of a lot of math REUs is the Polymath Jr. REU.
 Polymath Jr. is an online program that accepts most applicants with basic proof-writing and rigorous coursework (read more about it on the website), and it's sort of a "you get out of it what you put in" program.
-I'm not too familiar with details, but this is an excellent backup to remain productive over the summer, and sitll looks great on a CV, especially as a freshman.
+I'm not too familiar with details, but this is an excellent backup to remain productive over the summer, and it still looks great on a CV, especially as a freshman.
 The only difference is that it does not provide a stipend, but learning a ton of cool math is a great opportunity.
+Since Polymath Jr. is online, it does not care about citizenship—all non-US students should apply too as this is another great opportunity.

 Anyway, this is my experience as a freshman applicant, and some advice that I gathered from people and resources online.
 Hopefully it will be useful.
-Always open to any suggestions or anyone who may want to include successful/unsuccessful application materials!
+I'm always open to any suggestions or feedback!